 What is a mifold?

 mifold provides a solution to the problem.
-The mifold booster seat is the most advanced, compact and portable booster seat in the world! mifold is more than 10x smaller than a regular booster seat and is just as safe.
+The mifold grab and go booster seat is the most advanced, compact and portable booster seat in the world! mifold is more than 10x smaller than a regular booster seat and is just as safe.